Ghulam Ishaq Khan Institute of Engineering Sciences and Technology: History

 The task of conceiving and formulating the basic form and features of the institute was entrusted to a group of eminent scientists and engineers.
-These professionals started transformation of the dream into reality at a galloping pace.
 The civil works at the campus site were started in early 1990.
-An interim office of the institute was set up in August 1992 where senior professionals with outstanding backgrounds worked in a cohesive group to evolve the educational aims and philosophy of the institute, its curricula and details of state-of-the-art equipment for its laboratories and workshops.
+An interim office of the institute was set up in August 1992 where senior professionals with notable backgrounds worked in a cohesive group to evolve the educational aims and philosophy of the institute, its curricula and details of the equipment for its laboratories and workshops.

-In March 1993 an "Ordinance" was promulgated by the Khyber-Pakhtunkhwa (Provincial) Government for the establishment of the Institute under the umbrella of SOPREST, and the first batch of students was inducted the same year in October.
-Since an Ordinance has a limited life, it was ratified through an "Act" by the Provincial Assembly in July 1994.
+In March 1993, the Government of Khyber-Pakhtunkhwa established the institute under the umbrella of SOPREST, and the first batch of students was inducted the same year in October.

-The Institute symbolizes the immense altruism and concern for collective welfare that exists in the private sector.
-It is the first privately funded institute of its kind in the country and dedicated to bringing our engineering education at par with the advanced countries.
+The Institute is the first privately funded institute of its kind in the country.
 The tuition fee has to be in consonance with the high cost of education.
 However, what the students are charged hardly covers the annual expenditure.
 Total capital outlay of the institute to-date on historical cost basis works out to more than Rs.
-2.5 billion for which funds were mobilized from diverse sources including a major donation of Rs.
+2.5 billion for which funds were mobilised from diverse sources including a major donation of Rs.
 750 million from Infaq Foundation and land measuring 216 acre donated by the Government of Khyber Pakhtunkhwa.

 In 1998, the Clinton Administration sanctioned the GIKI for alleged unspecified involvement in nuclear or missile activities.